Tube and Tyre Basic Guides By Carter Hayes March 6, 2026 9 min read

 Is 650B Better for Gravel?

-Yes—you’ll often find 650B better for gravel: it boosts gravel performance and ride comfort by allowing wider, higher-volume tires at lower pressures, improving traction, cushioning, and agile handling for more liberated, technical off-road riding.
+In many cases, yes.
+650B improves gravel performance by allowing wider, higher-volume tires at lower pressures.
+This boosts traction, cushioning, and agile handling for technical off-road riding.

 Are 650B Wheels the Same as 26?